-1. Parental Notification, 3 days Out-Of-
+Parental Notification, 3 days Out-Of-School suspension. or physical action.

-1. Parental Notification, Restitution or Repair of Damage, Dismissal or Suspension.
-Depending on severity

-1. Student Conference-Referral to Human Rights Officer; 2.
-Action According to District Harassment Policy

-1. Detention Doubles

-- 2. Assigned Saturday Detention

-CATEGORY D ISSUES-LEGAL ISSUES

-DESCRIPTION OF BEHAVIOR
+- 2. INSUBORDINATION: Acts or actions which convey a disrespect for authority, openly defy rules, directly contradict expected actions or procedures, and/or use of inappropriate language directed at a staff member. - 1.
+Student Conference, Parental Notification, Dismissal or In-School Suspension - 2.
+Out-Of-School Suspension - 3.
+WILLFUL DAMAGE OF SCHOOL PROPERTY - 1.
+Parental Notification, Restitution or Repair of Damage, Dismissal or Suspension.
+Depending on severity - 4.
+HARASSMENT: (Inclusive of Sexual, Religious and Racial Harassment) Acts That injure, degrade, or disgrace others. - 1.
+Student Conference-Referral to Human Rights Officer; Notification Of Parents - Action According to District Harassment Policy - 5.
+SKIPPED/MISSED DETENTION: Any absence from assigned detention which is not authorized or approved. - 1.
+Detention Doubles - 2.
+Assigned Saturday Detention - 3.
+Dismissal or Suspension

+Category D Issues- Legal Issues
-1. ASSAULT: Assault is committing an act with intent to cause bodily or psychological harm.

-2. FIRES-FALSE FIRE ALARMS: Setting of fires or pulling alarms.
-May also include interference in the orderly conduct of school fire drills.

-3. THEFT: Stealing things belonging to others or the school.

-4. TRESPASSING: Individuals sent out of school who return without proper clearance.
+- 1. ASSAULT: Assault is committing an act with intent to cause bodily or psychological harm. - 2.
+FIRES-FALSE FIRE ALARMS: Setting of fires or pulling alarms.
+May also include interference in the orderly conduct of school fire drills. - 3.
+THEFT: Stealing things belonging to others or the school. - 4.
+TRESPASSING: Individuals sent out of school who return without proper clearance. - 5.
 WEAPONS VIOLATION: Possession or use of any dangerous weapon.
 Does include replica weapons.

-6. DRUGS: Possession, use or sale

-7. TERRORISTIC THREAT: Bomb threat to Law Enforcement

-CORRECTIVE ACTION-Minimum/Maximum Recommendations

-Notify Legal Authorities and Parents with Suspension from School Referral to School Board for Expulsion
+- CORRECTIVE ACTION-Minimum/Maximum Recommendations - 1.
+Notify Legal Authorities and Parents with Suspension from School - 2.
+Referral to School Board for Expulsion

+- 6. DRUGS: Possession, use or sale

-5 Days OSS, Referral to Law Enforcement Referral to School Board for expulsion
+- 1. 5 Days OSS, Referral to Law Enforcement

+- 2. Referral to School Board for expulsion

-7. TERRORISTIC THREAT: Bomb threat 1.
-Suspension to expulsion, referral
+- 7. TERRORISTIC THREAT: Bomb threat

+- 1. Suspension to expulsion, referral to Law Enforcement
-Barnesville High School Student Handbook 2017-2018 HIGH SCHOOL DETENTION PROCEDURE

-PURPOSE
+High School Detention Procedure